Skip to content

 2. Difficulty Moving On: Practicing forgiveness can be difficult, and may not provide the closure that some people need to move on with their lives.
 Additionally, in some cases, the person being forgiven may not acknowledge or take responsibility for their actions, which can lead to further feelings of anger and resentment.

-3. Increased Risk of Conflict: Forgiveness can lead to increased conflict in relationships, as the person being forgiven may not take responsibility for their actions or may feel that they are being forced to forgive.
+3. Increased Risk of conflict: Forgiveness can lead to increased conflict in relationships, as the person being forgiven may not take responsibility for their actions or may feel that they are being forced to forgive.
 Additionally, if the person being forgiven does not acknowledge the wrong they have done, it can lead to further feelings of anger and resentment.

 Biblical Examples of Forgiveness and Letting Go